lorin/reasoned-clj/README.md

 When you modify a file in the [notebooks](notebooks) directory, the file will load in the browser.

-This will trigger a load:
+You can use the `touch` command to trigger clerk to loading a notebook in the browser.

 ```
 $ touch notebooks/ch1.clj